 To increase forecast accuracy, researchers tried to detect outliers in the forecast data and correct them to smoothen the demand forecasts.
 They used 2 correction methods:

-- Method 1, when outliers are identified based on the mean and variance of the final order amounts and the average order amount is used instead of the original forecast if an outlier is detected;
+- Method 1 – outliers are identified based on the mean and variance of the final order amounts and the average order amount is used instead of the original forecast if an outlier is detected.

-- Method 2, when outliers are identified similar to method 1, but the last forecast value for the respective due date (in M1 the average order amount is used) is used to replace the original forecast.
+- Method 2 – outliers are identified similar to method 1, but the last forecast value for the respective due date (in M1 the average order amount is used) is used to replace the original forecast.